protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 type.

 Similarly `float` and `fixed32` have wire type `I32`, which tells it to expect four bytes instead.
-The syntax for these consists of adding an `i32` prefix.
+The syntax for these consists of adding an `i32` suffix.
 `25.4i32` will emit four bytes, as will `200i32`.
 Tag types are inferred as `I32`.